ramezian1/personal-portfolio/README.md

-# Robert Mezian's Developer Portfolio
+# Robert Mezian's Javascript Page

-Welcome to my developer portfolio!
-This website showcases 8 projects I've built using **JavaScript**, **HTML**, and **CSS**.
+This project showcases 8 projects I've built using **JavaScript**, **HTML**, and **CSS**.
 You can browse through my work, explore the source code, and get in touch if you'd like to collaborate.

 **NOTE:** This portfolio is currently in** beta and still a work in progress**.
 Any updates or improvements will be posted shortly.